James M. Lindsay

-James M. Lindsay (born November 29, 1959, Winchester, Massachusetts), is the director of Fellowship Affairs and the Mary and David Boies distinguished senior fellow in U.S. foreign policy at the Council on Foreign Relations (CFR) and a leading authority on U.S. foreign policy.
+James M. Lindsay (born November 29, 1959, Winchester, Massachusetts), is the Mary and David Boies distinguished senior fellow in U.S. foreign policy at the Council on Foreign Relations (CFR) and a leading authority on U.S. foreign policy.
 He is also the award-winning coauthor of America Unbound: The Bush Revolution in Foreign Policy and former director for global issues and multilateral affairs at the National Security Council.
 In 2008, he was the principal author of a Department of Defense funded $7.6 million Minerva Research Initiative grant entitled "Climate Change, State Stability, and Political Risk in Africa."
-He is the author of a CFR blog on American foreign policy, The Water's Edge which discuses the politics shaping U.S. foreign policy and the sustainability of American power.
-He also hosts the weekly CFR podcast The Presidents Inbox where he speaks with leading experts on how the U.S. should respond to evolving global challenges.
+He writes regularly for the Council on Foreign Relations on the history and domestic underpinnings of U.S. foreign policy.
+He also hosts the weekly CFR podcast The President's Inbox where he speaks with leading experts on how the U.S. should respond to evolving global challenges.

 Academic work

 Lindsay holds an A.B. in economics and political science (highest distinction, highest honors) from the University of Michigan and an M.A., M. Phil., and Ph.D. from Yale University.

 He has authored, co-authored, or edited more than fifteen books and fifty journal articles and book chapters on various aspects of American foreign policy and international relations.
 His latest book, The Empty Throne: America's Abdication of Global Leadership, co-authored with Ivo H. Daalder and released in October 2018.
 His previous book with Ivo H. Daalder, America Unbound: The Bush Revolution in Foreign Policy, was awarded the 2003 Lionel Gelber Award, named a finalist for the Arthur S. Ross Book Award, and selected as a top book of 2003 by The Economist.

 With Henry J. Aaron and Pietro S. Nivola, he co-edited Agenda for the Nation, which Choice Magazine named “Outstanding Academic Book of 2004.”
 In 2001, with Michael E. O'Hanlon, he wrote Defending America: The Case for Limited National Missile Defense.

 He is the author of Congress and the Politics of U.S. Foreign Policy, published in 1994; and Congress and Nuclear Weapons, published in 1991.
 He has also contributed articles to the op-ed pages of many major newspapers, including the New York Times, the Washington Post, and the Los Angeles Times.